Is Windows Defender Good Enough in 2024? Full Guide

 Short on time?
 Here’s the best Windows Defender alternative:

-I can honestly say Microsoft Defender isn’t good enough.
-There are several antivirus programs that are much better.
-For example, brands like Norton offer more effective malware scanners, more intuitive Windows apps, and more advanced cybersecurity protections.
+In short, Windows Defender might well be good enough, but it certainly isn’t the best, especially compared to brands like Norton that offer more effective malware scanners, more intuitive Windows apps, and more advanced cybersecurity protections.

 There are many reasons to like Windows Defender — especially as Microsoft has worked really hard to improve it over the last few years.
 It now offers: